 Resteasy 3 offers the same client side cache facility as Resteasy 2, but it is enabled differently,

-by way of org.jboss.resteasy.client.jaxrs.cache.BrowserCacheFeature
+by way of org.jboss.resteasy.client.jaxrs.cache.BrowserCacheFeature, which

-implements the JAX-RS 2.0 class javax.ws.rs.core.Feature
+implements the JAX-RS 2.0 class javax.ws.rs.core.Feature:

 Client side caching also works for proxies: